keif/image-optimizer/README.md

 - **Image Optimization**: Resize, convert, and compress images
 - **RESTful API**: Clean HTTP endpoints for easy integration
+- **CLI Tool**: Command-line interface for batch processing and automation
 - **Containerized**: Docker-ready for consistent deployment
 - **Performance**: Built with Go and Fiber for high throughput
 - **Developer-Friendly**: Simple API design with JSON responses